GluuFederation/tutorials/oidc-sso-tutorials/tutorials/SPA-SSO-with-Gluu-CE-using-AppAuth-JS.md

 Now you need to secure your REST API application using `access_token` where you can `introspect the token` and validate the user.
 You can also use this `access_token` at your Backend side to get `userinfo` and authorize the user.

 To secure your backend application with `OAuth 2.0 Access Token`.
-Check my next blog `Secure your REST API application using Gluu Gateway and its OAuth plugins`.
+Check my next blog [Secure your REST API application using Gluu Gateway and its OAuth plugins](https://github.com/GluuFederation/tutorials/blob/master/gluu-gateway-tutorials/tutorials/Secure-API-backend-application-using-Gluu-Gateway-and-OAuth-plugins.md).

 ---------------------------------------------------